 My eyes slowly blink open, as another day gradually comes into focus, like a laptop booting up.
 Not a good laptop, either; a shit one, from about ten years ago.
 A laptop which has to stay plugged in to the mains at all times, because the battery is knackered.
-A laptop which randomly carries out, on average, 47 updates a day.
+A laptop which randomly carries out, on average, forty-seven updates each day.

 “And that was ‘Should’ve Been Me’, by Naughty Boy, featuring Kyla and Popcaan…..“

 The words from my radio alarm clock slowly register, and, as the last clouds of hazy sleep disperse, I quickly hit the ‘off’ button and draw a few conclusions:

 - Although I only heard the final few seconds of that song, it was fucking dreadful;

 - Of course, any song which ‘features’ more than one other artist (especially artists who sound like a reprimanded teenager, a stripper, and something a cockney would order at the cinema) is always going to be terrible;

 - The voice I heard belonged to Nick Grimshaw – the worst thing to come out of Oldham since Yates Wine Lodge;

 - That means I still haven’t changed my alarm clock from Radio 1 (I’m nearly 37, it’s getting beyond a joke now);

 - This must be a weekday – I need to get to work.